Keyboard shortcuts

 All config statements are optional.

-Only the first config statement encountered in the target graph (starting from the entry point) is used.
+Only the first config statement encountered in the target chain (starting from the entry point) is used.

 mounts